RedKold/redkoldnote/docs/本科课程/计算机网络/Notes/网络层 Network Layer.md

 ### output port functions
 ![output-port-functions|400|500](https://kold.oss-cn-shanghai.aliyuncs.com/output-port-functions.png)
-we will classify an IP packet based on a number of fields in the packet header, e.g.,
+we will classify an IP packet based on a **number of fields in the packet header**, e.g.,
 - Source/destination IP address(32 bits)
-- Source/destination TCP port number(16 bits)
+- Source/destination TCP port number(16 bits) ：`0~65535`
 - Type of service (TOS) bytes （8 bits）
 - Type of protocol (8 bits)
+	- ICMP?

 ### Connecting inputs to ouputs
 - Transfer packet from input to output